BroncoSpace-Lab/scales-hardware/docs/imx8x_procedures.md

 ```
 sudo ./aarch64-poky-linux-gcc -mcpu=cortex-a35+crc+crypto -fstack-protector-strong -D_FORTIFY_SOURCE=2 -Wformat -Wformat-security -Werror=format-security --sysroot=/opt/fsl-imx-xwayland/5.4-zeus/sysroots/aarch64-poky-linux -O ~/imx8x/i2c-temp-sensor/MCP9808.c -o ~/imx8x/i2c-temp-sensor/mcp9808a
 ```
+Notes:

-- Note: this path only works for C code.
+    - This path only works for C code.
 If you want to use C++, change the gcc at the beginning to g++.
 I am still trying to figure out how to do python code so stay tuned for that.

     - Note: This code is from GitHub.
 It was listed as free to use, distributed with a free-will license (mentioned in first line of code comments).

 8. This code will generate an executable file.
 To run this code on the board, you may choose to use a USB flash drive or pull the code from our GitHub repo: